phenomejs/phenome/brainstorming/universal-syntax-ideas/static-declaration.md

 }
 ```

-So we need to comeup here with something common or to pick the one from React or from Vue.
-Just need to think which one will easier to compile to another one
+So we need to come up here with something common or to pick the one from React or from Vue.
+Just need to think which one will be easier to compile to another one

 ## Element Reference